shivani-2001/Intelligent-Door-Unlocking-System/README.md

     <li><strong>Emergency Feature</strong>: In case of emergencies, the system provides a quick unlock mechanism to ensure safety.</li>
 </ul>

+<h2>Future Proposal</h2>
+<p>To further enhance security and convenience, we are exploring the integration of <strong>facial and voice recognition</strong> technologies.
+This addition will allow for a more seamless and secure verification process, enabling users to unlock their doors through facial recognition or voice commands.
+These features are in the proposal stage.</p>

 <h2>Hardware Requirements</h2>
 <p>Microcontroller (e.g., Arduino, Raspberry Pi, In our case we used Arduino), RFID Reader Module, IR Receiver and Remote, Ultrasonic Distance Sensor, Servo Motor (for lock mechanism), Power Supply, Miscellaneous: Cables, Breadboard, etc.</p>